mmistakes/minimal-mistakes/_drafts/fs2.md

 ## 7. Using Concurrency in Streams

-One of the most used fs2 features is the ability to use concurrency in streams.
-In fact, it's possible to implement many of the concurrency patterns using the primitives provided by the `Stream` type.
+One of the most used fs2 features is using concurrency in streams.
+It's possible to implement many concurrency patterns using the primitives provided by the `Stream` type.

-The first function we will analyze is `merge`, which lets us running two streams concurrently, collecting the results in a single stream as they are produced.
+The first function we will analyze is `merge`, which lets us run two streams concurrently, collecting the results in a single stream as they are produced.
 The execution halts when both streams have halted.
 For example, we can merge JLA and Avengers concurrently, adding some sleep to the execution of each stream:

 ```scala
 val concurrentJlActors: Stream[IO, Actor] = liftedJlActors.evalMap(actor => IO {